mdn/content/files/en-us/web/http/headers/sec-gpc/index.md

 The **`Sec-GPC`** (**G**lobal **P**rivacy **C**ontrol) request header indicates whether the user consents to a website or service selling or sharing their personal information with third parties.

-> **Note:** The specification does not define how the user can withdraw or grant consent.
+The specification does not define how the user can withdraw or grant consent.
-> Where possible the mechanism will be indicated in the [browser compatibility](#browser_compatibility) section below.
+Where possible the mechanism will be indicated in the [browser compatibility](#browser_compatibility) section below.

 <table class="properties">
   <tbody>